 Geographic Area Served

-The Anoka-Hennepin Education Foundation (AHEF) serves the approximately 38,000 students (Pre-K through Adult Basic Education) and 248,000 residents of the Anoka-Hennepin School District.
-Spread out over 172 square miles and including parts of both Anoka and Hennepin counties, the district is made up of thirteen communities north of the Twin Cities of Minneapolis and Saint Paul, Minnesota including Andover, Anoka, Blaine, Brooklyn Park, Brooklyn Center, Champlin, Coon Rapids, Dayton, Fridley, Ham Lake, Nowthen, Oak Grove, and Ramsey.
+AHEF serves students and staff in the Anoka-Hennepin School District.
+Spread out across 172 square miles, the district is made of 13 suburban communities north of the Twin Cities of Minneapolis and St. Paul, including Andover, Anoka, Blaine, Brooklyn Center, Brooklyn Park, Champlin, Coon Rapids, Dayton, Fridley, Ham Lake, Nowthen, Ramsey, and Oak Grove.